benbalter/benbalter.github.com/_posts/2014-09-22-open-source-is-not-insecure.md

 The idea that anyone can make changes is simply untrue — FUD at its best.
 Like with closed projects, only authorized maintainers can approve changes to open source projects.
 I suspect this misunderstanding stems from using Wikipedia as an analogy to describe open source to the uninitiated.
 Simply put, it comes from a place of ignorance.
 You're not going to wake up one day and mysteriously, your code will be riddled with malware and backdoors.

 Instead, open source often has better controls to ensure pedigree than its closed-source counterparts.
-Open source, by its nature, must use advanced version control systems, in order to facilitate discussions (two things often absent from closed-source software).
+Open source, by its nature, must use advanced version control systems, to facilitate discussions (two things often absent from closed-source software).
 Every change, no matter how small, whether by the project creator or a first-time contributor, must be publicly proposed, discussed, and stringently reviewed, the change history available for all to see.

 #### Anyone can see where the vulnerabilities are (and fix them)